mkox/solmik/README.md

 The buttons "start", "stop" and "reset" belong to an experimental feature for using sound that is sent through a microphone.

+It is best tested with major sound keys, minor sound keys do not work correctly.